Jingzhi-Super/Rubine-classifier-for-hand-written-digits/README.md

 In this project, I performed Rubine classifier for hand-written-digits from 0 to 9.

 To start the GUI click INK.m then you can write numbers.
+Prefer to draw digits in one stroke.